 Another MOB route links Lenk with Zweisimmen; Lenk-Simmental station has access to a lift and cable car to the Lenk-Simmental winter sports area.

-What is unique about MOB Railway is that it operates three different types of train on its main route between Montreux and Zweisimmen:
+What is unique about MOB Railway is that it operates four different types of train on its main route between Montreux and Zweisimmen:

 1: Standard trains that travel the length of the route between Montreux and Zweisimmen, stopping at all stations.